“PhD in Somatics”

 “Ecolinguistics and somatics”

-Somatics has affected many areas of the arts, humanities and social sciences, through raising awareness of how body experience impacts our health and shapes our world.
+Somatics has affected many areas of the arts, humanities and social sciences, through raising awareness of how culture, society and history imprints and impacts our health.
 We welcome students committed to personal, social, political and environmental change; and students from diverse backgrounds who can help raise awareness of ecosomatic worldviews in different cultures.

 PhDs are taught by the University of Gloucestershire, subject to acceptance of a research proposal and the creation of a supervisory team consisting of staff at the University of Gloucestershire and Dr Amanda Williamson.
 PhD students will need to have completed a Master degree beforehand.
 For a PhD by publication it is necessary to have published a series of peer-reviewed journal articles or books with academic publishers.
 For details of postgraduate degrees at the University of Gloucestershire including fees please see https://www.glos.ac.uk/research/Pages/postgraduate-research-degrees.aspx